-Mr Billings was head of PwC's Melbourne Assurance practice for a number of years as well as Global Leader of PwC's Industrial Products and Manufacturing industry group.
+Mr Billings was head of PwC's Melbourne Assurance practice for several years as well as Global Leader of PwC's Industrial Products and Manufacturing industry group.

 Mr Billings brings a range of financial, corporate governance, internal control, commercial and corporate transactional skills to the Company.